Kansas Disability and Health Program

 Kansans with disabilities can be healthy!

-The Centers for Disease Control and Prevention (CDC) funded the Kansas Disability and Health Program (DHP) for 2016-21 to improve the health and quality of life among people with mobility limitations and intellectual or developmental disabilities (IDD).
-We will do so by adapting and implementing programs that we know are effective.
+The Centers for Disease Control and Prevention (CDC) funded the Kansas Disability and Health Program (DHP) for 2016-2021.
+The DHP helps improve the health and quality of life of Kansans with disabilities by increasing access to programs and services that promote healthy living.
+Download the Kansas Disability and Health Program description (PDF).

 Meeting a Need